andrewdimmer/csi-3370-software-project/docs/uml-class-diagrams/display01/README.md

 ## Purpose

-This set of packages shall...
+This set of packages shall receive GPS signals and pass them to Middleware.

 ## Packages